 This is a summary report of the first Core Experiment (CE1.1) which is part of the Core Experiment on Film Grain Synthesis (JVET-W2022).
 The goal of CE1.1 is to study the use of core 64x64 DCT-2 specified in VVC instead of the 64x64 DCT-2 defined in SMPTE RDD 5 specification.
 The purpose of the CE is to show that the proposed modification has performance comparable to SMPTE RDD 5, however with additional implementation advantages.

+It is recommended to adopt the film grain software into VTM, and also to incorporate film grain synthesis process into either VSEI or a technical report.

 Introduction